 The first session is on Friday evening and runs for one and a half hours.
 It includes how to make the dough, the first rising, caring for the starter and tastings.
 We also churn the cultured butter and learn about the culturing process.

-Session two of the workshop runs on Saturday morning for one hour and includes preparing for the second rising and how to bake it and more tastings (breakfast, with our cultured butter, coffee and teas!).
+Session two of the workshop runs on Saturday morning for one hour and a half hours and includes preparing for the second rising and how to bake it and more tastings (breakfast, with our cultured butter, coffee and teas!).
 Specific times for the workshop sessions are confirmed on the booking sheet.

-During the second session, participants can check out the goodies in the Pantry and stock up on their sourdough breadmaking (and general cooking) needs.
-With the 10% discount on offer for the participants on workshop day, the prices are very reasonable.
+During the second session, participants can check out the goodies in the Garden Shed Pantry and stock up on their sourdough breadmaking (and general cooking) needs, with 10% discount on offer for the participants on workshop day.

 The cost of the workshop is $55 and includes enough flour etc to make another loaf at home.
 Of course you get the starter which will keep you going forever.
 The flours are all high quality organic flours from Four Leaf Milling in South Australia.
 The workshop kit also contains one dough scraper, a handy (Australian made) measuring jug and more of my favourite recipes.
 We make the bread and butter together and I answer all your questions so that you go home confident to make easy, wonderful bread on your own.